Inference-Time Scaling of Discrete Diffusion Models via Importance Weighting and Optimal Proposal Design: Implementation Details of Computing Importance Weight

-Finally, the ReMDM loss objective becomes a re-weighted version of the loss objective for masked diffusion models.
-Thus, we can take a pre-trained masked diffusion model, and use the ReMDM parametrized reverse process in \cref{eq: parametrized-reverse-remdm} for inference.
+Notably, the ReMDM training objective is a reweighted version of the standard masked diffusion loss in \cref{eq:mdm-loss}.
+Thus, we can take a pretrained masked diffusion model, and use the ReMDM sampling in \cref{eq:remdmd-sampling} for inference.